 Only the 26 uppercase letters and 10 digits were widely used.
-Special infrequent hacks used punctuation or spaces in file names (delimited by down arrows F00 TXT).
+Punctuation and spaces could be embedded in a filename ↓FOO↓.TXT delimited by down arrows.

 Each file belonged to a User File Directory, its UFD, specified by left square bracket project code comma programmer code right square bracket.
 The project and the programmer codes where each one to three characters long.
 UFD is aka PPN.
 My home SAIL user directory is at [1,BGB] now and forever.